MicrosoftDocs/power-automate-docs/README.md

-# Microsoft Flow Documentation
+# Power Automate Documentation

-This is the GitHub repository for the technical product documentation for **Microsoft Flow**.
+This is the GitHub repository for the technical product documentation for **Power Automate**.
 This documentation is published to  [https://docs.microsoft.com/flow](https://docs.microsoft.com/flow).

 ## How to contribute